 Rome, one of Europe’s most ancient cities and considered through the ages to be the birthplace of civilisation.
 As Italy’s capital, it is home to one of the largest football stadiums in Europe as well as to the Pope, the head of the Catholic Church who resides in Vatican City, a tiny, separate country that exists inside Rome’s city limits.
-Rome is eternally a Catholic city, having been officially the home of the Pope for over 1,000 years and as a result is home to a wide variety of beautiful Catholic churches and one does not need to be Catholic (or even religious) to visit and admire these stunning works of architecture, art and centuries-old history and be impressed.
+Rome is eternally a Catholic city, having been officially the home of the Pope for over 1,000 years and as a result is home to a wide variety of the most beautiful Catholic churches in Rome.
+One does not need to be Catholic (or even religious) to visit and admire these stunning works of architecture, art and centuries-old history and be impressed, so enjoy our list of the 10 must-see Catholic Churches in Rome.

 As Rome itself is not a particularly large city area wise, it is possible to visit a large group of the best Churches in Rome in a day or so simply by foot, as most are within 10-15 minutes walk of each other and grouped towards the centre of the city.
 On a recent trip to Rome we visited and photographed our 10 favourite best Churches in Rome, beginning with the Basilica di Santa Maria Maggiore and finishing at the most amazing of all, St Peter’s Basilica in the Vatican.